 4. Deeper Analytics

-Virtually every eCommerce system will give you some insights into customer activity such as what they bought on your site.
+Virtually every eCommerce system will give you some insights into sales analytics and customer activity such as what they bought on your site.
 But such tidbits of information while important aren’t that helpful on their own.
 The more information you can gather in a central database, the more you can perform a deep dive into individual customers, market niches and general consumer behavior.

 A good CRM system would bring all this information collected from various points together and give you the power to create customized reports that give you a deeper understanding of your customer base.